danyflorczak/inpay_technical_challenge/docs/references/application_logic/application_logic.md

 ### Methods
 - `process_and_save_emails` - Public method that processes a list of email data fetched from the Gmail API and saves them as email records in the database.
 It ensures that all emails are saved within a database transaction, providing atomicity.
 If an error occurs during the save operation, it logs the error and returns a failure message.
 - `build_email_record` - Private method that constructs a hash representing an email record from the raw Gmail message data.
 It extracts necessary fields such as the sender, subject, and date from the email headers.
-- `save_email_records` - Private method that performs a bulk insert of email records into the database using the insert_all method provided by ActiveRecord.
+- `save_email_records` - Private method that performs a bulk insert of email records that are don't overlaps with email record that already exsists into the database using the insert_all method.
 - `find_header_value` - Private helper method that searches through an array of email headers and returns the value for a specific header name.
 - `parse_date` - Private helper method that parses a date string into a DateTime object.